prashantsaini1/titanium-imagepicker/README.md

 </br>

-4. **resizeAsSame()**: Returns the image as blob by resizing to specified width/height exactly.
+4. **resizeAsSame(filePath, width, height)**: Returns the image as blob by resizing to specified width/height exactly.
 Doesn't maintain aspect ratio.

 | Argument        | Description           | Optional  |
 | -------------   |:--------------------- | :------------------------- |
 | String filePath | Image file path to get its blob data | no |
 | int width    |  Resized width   | no |
 | int height    |  Resized height   | no |

+#### Coming features in next release.
+* Create a view-only gallery grid by providing image paths in an array.
+It will help to show images with efficient memory usage instead of loading them via Ti.UI.ImageView in scroll container.
+* Various color formats support

 #### Feel free to use this module & make it better with regular updates & bug reporting.